tido64/rainbow/doc/getting_started/quick_start.md

    `lua` folder and copy all the Lua files to your game folder.
 (The demo doesn't actually use all of them but we'll just copy all for simplicity's sake.)
-3. We'll also need to copy some basic shaders before we can start Rainbow.
-   Navigate to `src/Graphics/`.
-Copy the `Shaders` folder (wholesale) to your game folder.
-4. `transitions` also needs a texture.
+3. `transitions` also needs a texture.
 This texture is located in `demos/`.
 Copy `canvas.png` to your game folder.

 Now your demo folder should contain at least the following files:

 	Kim.lua
 	Math.lua
-	Shaders/
-	    Fixed2D.fsh
-	    Fixed2D.vsh
-	    Simple.fsh
-	    Simple2D.vsh
 	Transition.lua
 	TransitionFunctions.lua
 	canvas.png